yathit/ydndb-website-content/ydn-db/doc/query/key-joining.markdown

       throw e;
     });

-Notice that sorted merge out perform nested loop in order magnitude.
-Using naive nested loop join in a practical web app is catastrophic.
+There is no nested loop; both indexes are iterated through once.
+Notice that the sorted-merge join outperforms the nested-loop join by an order of magnitude.
+Using a naive nested-loop join in a practical web app is catastrophic.

- We can limit the result by existing the loop any by returning empty array to the iteration callback.
-Iterators are resume if use again.
-That is why we need to reset the iterators since they haven been used in nested loop.
-This how paging is handle in scanning.
+We can limit the result size and exit the loop by returning an empty array to the iteration callback.
+Iterators are resumed if used again, which is how paging is handled in scanning.
+It is also why we needed to reset the iterators after they we used int the nested-loop join example.

- The result of sorted merge join is sorted by primary key.
-To sort by a specific column field other than primary key, a zigzag merge join algorithm is used.
+The result of sorted-merge join is sorted by primary key.
+To sort by a specific column field other than primary key, a zigzag-merge join algorithm is used.

-### Zigzag merge join
+### Zigzag-merge join

 In sorted merge join, effective key is held constant while joining sorted list of values.
 In Zigzag merge join, the effective itself comprise both parts.
 The first part, known as pre-fix is held constant consisting what we want to be filtered.
 The second parts, known as post-fix is sorted value.
 The composite index is used to construct post-fix and prefix as required by the query.